Kenya's former president Kibaki dies at 90 | Politics

 - Kenya

-Mwai Kibaki, who served as Kenya's third president from 2003 to 2013, has died aged 90, President Uhuru Kenyatta said on Friday.
+Mwai Kibaki, who ushered in economic reforms and a new constitution but struggled to tackle widespread corruption as Kenya's third president from 2003-2013, has died aged 90.
+A British-educated economist, Kibaki's unflappable demeanour concealed political guile that finally won him the presidency after four decades as lawmaker, government minister and then vice president to his predecessor, Daniel arap Moi.

-Kibaki is credited with reviving Kenya's then-ailing economy, but his tenure was marred by deadly violence that erupted following his disputed re-election in December 2007.
-Kenyatta ordered a mourning period to honor Kibaki, during which flags will be flown at half-mast.
+Kibaki, whose death was announced President Uhuru Kenyatta, is credited with reviving Kenya's then ailing economy, but his tenure was marred by deadly violence that killed more than 1,200 Kenyans following his disputed re-election in December 2007.
+The opposition had been far ahead when journalists were hurriedly ejected from the election commission.
+Hours later, Kibaki's win by a narrow margin was announced.
+Smoke immediately began rising from fires lit by protesters.

+While announcing Kibaki's death, Kenyatta recalled his long public service, including being a member of parliament for five decades.
+"Kibaki was a quintessential patriot whose legacy of civic responsibility will continue to inspire generations of Kenyans long into our future," Kenyatta said in a televised address.

+Kenyatta did not state the cause of death but Kibaki has been ailing for some time, domestic media reported.
+Politicians took a break from campaigning for a general election scheduled for Aug.
+9, to mourn Kibaki.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)